 Authentic and enchanting, Sala Lodges resembles a rural Cambodian village.
 This unique collection of lodges features eleven traditional Khmer wooden houses on stilts, collected from villages in the Cambodian countryside and lovingly rebuilt and restored in the countryside just a mile outside Siem Reap.

-Shinta Mani Shack, Siem Reap
+Shinta Mani Angkor, Siem Reap